 With vast red desert plains, cascading waterfalls, towering gorges and beautiful beaches, the Northern Territory is unlike any place you’ll find in the world.
-In 2021, keen Aussie travellers are flocking to this pristine natural environment to enjoy the great outdoors and finally have some much-deserved FUN.
-To help you make the most of your trip, we’ve rounded up the very best places to visit and things to do in the Northern Territory.
+In 2022, keen Aussie travellers are flocking to this pristine natural environment to enjoy the great outdoors and finally have some much-deserved FUN.
+To help you make the most of your trip, we’ve rounded up the very best places to visit in the Northern Territory.

 Uluru-Kata Tjuta National Park